stungeye/Programming-1-Notes/docs/11-pointers/04-pointers-and-objects.md

 Because pointers to objects are so common, a special _member selection from pointer_ operator `->` was added to the language to simplify member access through a pointer.

 This operator is a replacement for the dot `.` and removes the need for dereferencing.
 It's sometimes called the _arrow operator_ or the _stabby operator_.

+The arrow operator -> is useful because, when you're working with pointers to objects, dereferencing the pointer using `(*pointer).member` can be cumbersome.
+The arrow operator simplifies this by combining dereferencing and member access in one step.

 ```cpp
 Location* locationPointer{new Location{50, 45, "Winnipeg"}};